 and welcome to our German Word of the Day.
 This time we will take a look at the meaning of:

-No, the truth is that doch actually does have very few core ideas that all the uses tie in with.
+No, the truth is that doch actually does have a few core themes that all the uses tie in with.

 And today, we’ll find out what those are and how Germans distinguish between them.